chrisvdp/yeastwranglers-www/src/_posts/2021-01-07-13th-Annual-Homebrew-Roundup-Gala.md

 Please note, the kitchen can accommodate dietary restrictions as needed, there will be a prompt when you “add to cart” to enter any restrictions you have.

 Dinners will be available for pick up starting Thursday, February 25th, during Tasting Room hours.
+The gala itself is on Saturday February 27th @ 6PM.

 Please note delivery IS NOT available for this item.